lo-jo/Minishell/README.md

 # Minishell
 Lightweight version of the bash shell.
-Core functionalities include command execution, file redirection, and piping, complemented by a curated set of built-in commands within a confined mini environment.
+Core functionalities include command execution, file redirection and piping, complemented by a curated set of built-in commands.
 This project was made during my time at 42 in collaboration with Elsie Malgouvre.

 # Features